Richmond Tree Week 2025

 Hosted by Reedy Creek Coalition

-Join us for a walk along Reedy Creek, as we discuss how invasive plants arrive, spread, and impact local ecology.
+Crooked Branch Ravine Park is a small urban forest along Reedy Creek.
+It’s beautiful in some places, but there are significant issues with invasive plants.
+Join us for a walk to discuss how invasive plants arrive, spread, and impact local ecology.
 We will also talk about our efforts to save the forest, do a little tree ID along the way, and visit the old oak.
 We hope to spend a little time at the end removing English ivy from the ground.
 Gloves will be provided.
-Registration required and limited to 20 participants.
-More details can be found on our website below.

 Register here